werf/kubedog/README.md

 Follow mode can be used as simple `tail -f` tool, but for kubernetes resources.

 Rollout mode can be used in CI/CD deploy pipeline to make sure that some resource is ready or done before proceeding deploy process.
-In this mode kubedog gives a reasonable error mesage and ensures to exit with non-zero error code if something wrong with the specified resource.
+In this mode kubedog gives a reasonable error message and ensures to exit with non-zero error code if something wrong with the specified resource.

 ![Deployment Rollout Animation](doc/deployment_rollout.gif)